Horizon Fellows Program FAQs

 The cohort size is determined by the admitting departments and the Graduate School.

-Will I take courses with first year graduate students?
+Will I take courses in my first year?

 Horizon Fellows have the opportunity to develop an academic plan in collaboration with their department which may include graduate and/or undergraduate courses.